suny-downstate-medical-center/netpyne/doc/source/reference.rst

 				If omitted, this value is set to 0.
 The chosen location will be the closest to this target, between the allowed sections.

+			* ``coord`` (optional) - Coordinates' system used to compute distance.
+If omitted (or set to 'topol'), the distance is computed along the dendritic tree.
+Alternatively, it may be used 'cartesian' to calculate the distance in the euclidean space (distance from the reference to the target segment in the cartesian coordinate system).
+In this case, post-synaptic cells need to have a 3d morphology (or set ``netParams.defineCellShapes = True``).

 		For example,

 		.. code-block:: python